Waves for change – Youth for Baltic 2025

 Afternoon: Imagining the Future

-- What if workshop Imagine a positive future for the Baltic Sea
+- The future we want – workshop: Imagine a positive future for the Baltic Sea

 Thursday 19/6: Envisioning a Sustainable Future for the Baltic Sea